WebMD Health News

 Active ingredients: ezetimibe and atorvastatin

-Inactive ingredients: lactose monohydrate, microcrystalline cellulose, croscarmellose sodium, povidone, sodium lauryl sulfate, magnesium stearate, lactose anhydrous, hydroxypropyl cellulose, sodium bicarbonate.
-The tablet film coating contains the following inactive ingredients: hydroxypropyl cellulose, hypromellose, titanium dioxide, and carnauba wax
+Lactose monohydrate, microcrystalline cellulose, croscarmellose sodium, povidone, sodium lauryl sulfate, magnesium stearate, hydroxypropyl cellulose, calcium carbonate, colloidal silicon dioxide, and polysorbate.
+The tablet film coating contains the following inactive ingredients: hydroxypropyl methylcellulose/hypromellose, macrogol/polyethylene glycol, titanium dioxide, and talc.

 This monograph has been modified to include the generic and brand name in many instances.